TannerLeroyCodes/HomeCarer/client/README.md

 #Notes

-Need to conditionally send a login fetch request depending on selection from tab [x]
+#Bugs/ToDos

---
+Need to conditionally send a login fetch request depending on selection from tab [x] --
-Need to conditionally re-route and render homepage for either Users or Providers --
+Need to conditionally re-route and render homepage for either Users or Providers[x] --
 Fix Users Providers Page rendering
 --